 Importing the Virtual LoadMaster Into Hyper-V

-Click the Import Virtual Machine menu option in Hyper-V Manager console, and follow the import virtual machine wizard by selecting the LoadMaster VLM folder.
+Click the Import Virtual Machine menu option in the Hyper-V Manager console, and follow the import virtual machine wizard by selecting the LoadMaster VLM folder.
 The virtual machine should be imported and should now appear within the Virtual

 Machines pane in the Hyper-V Manager.